-If you're planning a trip, here are 10 tips from Matthew Hancock, co-author of The Rough Guide to Portugal, to help you find the most authentic parts of the country, escape the crowds and get even more for your euros.
+To help you find the most authentic parts of the country, escape the crowds and get even more for your euros, this Portugal guide of 20 tips has got you covered - and if not, check out these not-to-miss travel experiences in Portugal.

 Autumn is a lovely time to visit – the sea is at its warmest (the Algarve average water temperature in October is 21˚C) while the sun still shines for an average of seven hours a day.
 Find out more what makes the Algarve a great all-year destination.